thorkill/eresi/doc/ERESI-coding_style-README.txt

          case NT_PRPSINFO:
             XREAD(file->fd, &file->core.prpsinfo, descsz, -1);

-   The same holds for malloc (XALLOC), lseek (XSEEK), write (XWRITE), close (XCLOSE), etc.
+   The same holds for malloc (XALLOC), realloc (XREALLOC), free (XFREE), lseek (XSEEK), write (XWRITE), and close (XCLOSE).

-   See: ./libelfsh/include/libelfsh/libelfsh-internal.h for all available macros.
+   See: ./libelfsh/include/libelfsh/libelfsh-internal.h for all macros.

    2. Use the profiler macros carefully !
    --------------------------------------

-   Those allow your functions to be present in the profiling (profile command) BUT take care if you are coding I/O functions, as we dont want them to be present in the profiling (else we will see profile output each time we type a key, which is very disturbing).
+   Those allow your functions and allocations to be present in the profiling (profile command) BUT take care if you are coding I/O functions, as we dont want them to be present in the profiling (else we will see profile output each time we type a key, which is very disturbing).

-   Those macros are the one starting with ELFSH_{NO}PROFILE_*
+   Those macros are the one starting with PROFILER_* and NOPROFILER_* macros.
 If you have any doubt on using those macros, ask for help.

+   They are defined in the file : libaspect/include/libaspect-profiler.h

    If you have any doubt if you should use the profiler in your function, use it and check in the result if it brings too much unwanted profile